Hari31416/JavaScript/readme.txt

 Hello!
-This is a repo for notes and codes related to Javascript.
+This is a repo for notes and codes related to JavaScript.